Most people struggle to understand the difference between an athlete that is a star and one that is a super star basketball player.

 Leadership Means Giving Reminders Before They’re Needed

-There are very few places in the basketball world, at least that I’ve come across, that articulate and then teach basketball leadership as effectively as Point Guard College.
+There are very few places in the basketball world, at least that I’ve come across, that articulate and then teach basketball leadership as effectively as PGC Basketball.

 [Disclosure: PGC has been, and will always be, a significant part of who I am as a teacher-coach, since I was first exposed to its teachings over a decade ago.
-Here's my bias, but I think it's for valid reasons.]
+I have worked/consulted for them; and will do so whenever I get the call.
+That’s my bias, but I think it’s for valid reasons.]

 PGC grounds its approach in the basketball genius of Dick DeVenzio; and, after his pre-mature passing, Dena Evans kept those teaching alive.
 In my (humble) estimation, Dena Evans is a master teacher.